Hand of white person reaching for cube with grad cap above cubes with checklists

-3 Things You Need to Do During Your Last Semesters of College
+3 Important Things to Do Your Last Semester of College

-Entering your last semesters of college, your schedule—and emotions—is likely overwhelmed.
+Entering your last semester of college, your schedule and emotions are likely overwhelming.
 However, while finishing your final days as a college student, it’s important to start preparing for the months after you’ve donned the cap and gown and walked across that graduation stage.
 Of course, you’re busy enough trying to juggle your final assignments, tests, essays, and maybe even a capstone project.
 Nevertheless, putting in the time to better secure your life after college will make the upcoming chapter a bit easier.
 Here are a few important “adult” things that will need your attention sooner rather than later.

-By the time you’re ready to graduate, you’ve likely already had to draft a résumé for one of those early foundational classes as a freshman.
-However, you also likely haven’t touched that résumé since completing the course, and in the years after that class, you definitely have more skills that are worth adding to it.
+By the time you’re ready to graduate from college, you’ve likely already had to draft a résumé for one of those early foundational classes you took as a freshman.
+However, you also likely haven’t touched it since completing the course, and in the years after that class, you definitely have more skills worth adding to your résumé, like interpersonal ones.

 • Empathy